felipebonezi/play-ground/CONTRIBUTING.md

           encourage [Collective Code Ownership](https://www.extremeprogramming.org/rules/collective.html).
 3. Submit a pull request.

-If the pull request does not meet the above requirements then the code should **not** be merged into master, or even reviewed - regardless of how good or important it is.
+If the pull request does not meet the above requirements then the code should **not** be merged into main, or even reviewed - regardless of how good or important it is.
 No exceptions.

 The pull request will be reviewed according to contributors availability.